revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ## Interview Question

-1. What will you do if NameNode is unavailable?
+1.What will you do if NameNode is unavailable?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)